Set up and launch a multivariate A/B experiment

 Traffic allocation for exposed visitors

-You can choose to distribute your traffic according to:
+You can distribute your traffic based on sections or combinations.

 Traffic distribution by sections

-In the illustration below, 30% of exposed visitors will see a red CTA, 40% will see an orange one.
+In the example below, 30% of exposed visitors will see a red CTA and 40% will see an orange CTA.

 Allocate equally